-UNC Greensboro opened its doors as a college for women on Oct.
-5, 1892, with 198 students, 15 faculty members and three academic departments: commercial, domestic science and pedagogy.
+UNC Greensboro opened its doors as a college for women on October 5, 1892, with 198 students, 15 faculty members and three academic departments: commercial, domestic science and pedagogy.
 In 1932, it became one of the "original 3" institutions to form the UNC System.
-The university flourished as the Woman's College until 1964, when it expanded to include men and began an era of expansion.
+The university flourished as the Woman's College until 1964, when it expanded to include men.